 During Lent, I am always on the prowl for new meatless recipes to try.
-This week, I asked my good friend Lauren at From Gate to Plate to share one of her easy shrimp recipes, Parmesan Shrimp Pasta with you.
+This week, I asked my good friend Lauren at From Gate to Plate to share one of her roasted Italian shrimp recipes, Parmesan Shrimp Pasta with you.

 Hey ya’ll, my name is Lauren from over at From Gate to Plate.
 I was super excited with the fab Christina asked me to come over to guest post with a shrimp recipe.

 When it comes to seafood, shrimp is my favorite!
 I’m always trying to create new dishes that are quick and easy.
 Living in the middle of the US doesn’t give me much opportunity to get my hands on some fresh shrimp, but it’s seriously the best.
 For my recipes I have to settle for frozen *sad face*.

 Here’s a quick little story.
 During culinary school I traveled to Italy to tour with a chef for a couple weeks.
 During the last couple days we landed in a little town next to the Mediterranean Sea.

 I was able to experience the fresh seafood markets every morning and eat fresh seafood for every meal.
 It was such a treat.
 During one trip to the market, Chef informed me that I needed to taste how sweet the live scampi is when it comes fresh right off the boat.

 At first I gave a “are you kidding me” type look and told him absolutely not, but after some convincing (after all I was going to school to be a chef… I can’t be closed minded) I did as Chef said.

 The market guy handed me a live scampi (did you know that scampi and shrimp are two totally different things and technically shrimp scampi the dish is just a made up Italian-American dish?
 Anyway…).
 Chef instructed me to twist the head off the scampi and take a bite.